Film Photography News — April 2024 Recap

 Olympus XA2 Compact 35mm Film Camera Review — this is a divisive little gadget with an excellent lens and ergonomics that drove me crazy (but kept many photographers very happy).

-#editorial: Kodak film developers are back! — after a year-long hiatus, the black and white chemicals originally formulated by Kodak are back on the market.
+#editorial: Kodak film developers are back! — after a year-long hiatus, the black-and-white chemicals originally formulated by Kodak are back on the market.

 #editorial: Fujifilm discontinues Superia X-Tra — the sad news, reported on the day the happened.